 As you know, Metro is the elected regional government of the greater Portland metropolitan area.
 Among our primary responsibilities is land use and transportation planning to manage the growth of our region.
-We are charged with developing and maintaining a 25-year regional transportation plan, and with ensuring the plan is coordinated with local and regional land use plans.
-The region's transportation planning process involves extensive coordination with cities, counties, the Port of Portland, TriMet and DEQ, as well as significant opportunities for input from the public at large.
+We are charged with developing and maintaining a 20-year regional transportation plan, and with ensuring the plan is coordinated with local and regional land use plans.
+The region's transportation planning process involves extensive coordination with cities, counties, the Port of Portland, TriMet, ODOT and DEQ, as well as opportunities for input from the public at large.

 Metro's transportation planning role flows from both federal and state law.
-Our regional transportation plans and strategies must comply with federal air quality protections and also with state legislation that requires our region to reduce transportation-related greenhouse gas emissions.
+Our regional transportation plans and strategies must comply with federal air quality protections and also with state legislation that requires our region to reduce greenhouse gas emissions from cars and light trucks.